fraxen/murawiki/README.md

 # MuraWiki - Mura CMS plugin for Wiki
-A full wiki-implementation as a plugin for [Mura CMS 6.2](http://www.getmura.com/) - a CFML (Adobe ColdFusion/Lucee) content management system.
+A full wiki-implementation as a plugin for [Mura CMS](http://www.getmura.com/) - a CFML (Adobe ColdFusion/Lucee) content management system.

 <p align="center"><strong><a href="https://github.com/fraxen/murawiki/releases">Download latest release</a></strong></p>

 ## Status
 This projects is sort of at a beta/rc stage.
-Version 1.0 is feature complete and has been tested with various CFML engines (Adobe/Lucee), but it could use some more real-world testing.
-It is recommended that you start by deploying this on a development/staging server and reviewe it fully before putting into production.
+It is feature complete and has been tested with various CFML engines (Adobe/Lucee), but it could use some more real-world testing.
+It is recommended that you start by deploying this on a development/staging server and review it fully before putting into production.
 [Please report any bugs/issues that you might find!](https://github.com/fraxen/murawiki/issues)

 ## Requirements
-A Mura CMS 6.2 install, using either MySQL or Microsoft SQL Server.
-The plugin has been reviewed on Lucee 4.5 and Adobe Coldfusion 10 and 11.
-It should work fine on Railo and [Lucee 5](https://github.com/fraxen/murawiki/issues/28), not sure about [Coldfusion 9](https://github.com/fraxen/murawiki/issues/29) - in either case it shouldn't be too hard to fix for those.
+A Mura CMS 6.2 or 7 install, using either MySQL or Microsoft SQL Server.
+The plugin has been reviewed on Lucee 4.5/5 and Adobe Coldfusion 10 and 11.
+Not sure about [Coldfusion 9](https://github.com/fraxen/murawiki/issues/29) - in either case it shouldn't be too hard to fix for those.

-*MuraWiki has not been tested on [Mura 7](https://github.com/fraxen/murawiki/issues/25) nor any other database engines ([Oracle](https://github.com/fraxen/murawiki/issues/26), [PostgreSQL](https://github.com/fraxen/murawiki/issues/27))*
+*MuraWiki has not been tested on any other database engines ([Oracle](https://github.com/fraxen/murawiki/issues/26), [PostgreSQL](https://github.com/fraxen/murawiki/issues/27))*

 ## Why MuraWiki